maxto/ubique/doc/quants/ulcerindex.md

-### ulcerindex
+### ulcerindex(x,mode,dim)

 Ulcer Index

 #### Description

 Ulcer Index of Peter G. Martin (1987).
-The impact of long, deep drawdowns will have significantimpact because the underperformance since the last peak is squared.
+The impact of long, deep drawdowns will have significant
+impact because the underperformance since the last peak is squared.

+#### Arguments

 |Params|Type|Description
 |---------|----|-----------